de-sign/electron-starter/README.md

 ## VueJs
 Create components on `src/components` and edit style on `src/asset/scss/components/vue`.

+## Electron Starter
+There are 3 modules :
+    . windows for access to all BrowserWindow
+    . store for datastore JSON
+    . excel for create XLSX file

 ## Add your page
 _Look the index page for exemple_